Did you have food left over after dinner last night?

 In honor of St. Anthony, I am asking you to answer the call to serve the poor and to share some of the blessings you have in your life with people who have far less.

-Will you join with us and share some of your “daily bread” with thousands of people living in abject poverty at the missions?
+Will you join us and share some of your “daily bread” with thousands of people living in abject poverty in the missions?
 Many are sick, others are malnourished and suffering life-threatening illnesses.
 All are at risk.

-Will you reach out with us to provide food and water to refugees trapped in the ruin and rubble of the war in Syria and South Sudan?
+Will you reach out with us to provide food, water, and medical treatment to refugees trapped in the ruin and rubble of the war in the Ukraine.

 Franciscan missionaries are blessed to carry God’s love to the poor in the missions.
-If God has blessed your life, please consider sharing some of your bread with those who have none.
+If God has blessed your life, please consider sharing some of your bread with people who have none.

 God is giving you the opportunity to make an even greater difference in partnership with Franciscan missionaries.
 Please respond to this need today.
 What a gift you give to God by opening your heart so generously to the poor and sharing some of your “leftovers.”